Symbolics: The 3600 series

 Later versions of the 3600 architecture were implemented on custom integrated circuits, reducing the five cards of the original processor design to two, at a large manufacturing cost savings and with performance slightly better than the old design.
 The 3650, first of the G machines, as they were known within the company, was housed in a cabinet derived from the 3640s.
 Denser memory and smaller disk drives enabled the introduction of the 3620, about the size of a modern full-size tower PC.
 The 3630 was a fat 3620 with room for more memory and video interface cards.
 The 3610 was a lower priced variant of the 3620, essentially identical in every way except that it was licensed for application deployment rather than general development.

 The various models of the 3600 family were popular for artificial intelligence (AI) research and commercial applications throughout the 1980s.
 The AI commercialization boom of the 1980s led directly to Symbolics' success during the decade.
 Symbolics computers were widely believed to be the best platform available for developing AI software.
 The LM-2 used a Symbolics-branded version of the complex space-cadet keyboard, while later models used a simplified version (at right), known simply as the Symbolics keyboard.
 The Symbolics keyboard featured the many modifier keys used in Zmacs, notably Control/Meta/Super/Hyper in a block, but did not feature the complex symbol set of the space-cadet keyboard.

 Also contributing to the 3600 series' success was a line of bit-mapped graphics color video interfaces, combined with extremely powerful animation software.
-Symbolics' Graphics Division, headquartered in Westwood, Los Angeles, California, near to the major Hollywood movie and television studios, made its S-Render and S-Paint software into industry leaders in the animation business.
+Symbolics' Graphics Division, headquartered in Westwood, Los Angeles, California, near to the major Hollywood movie and television studios, made its S-Render and S-Paint software into industry leaders in the animation business and its 24 fps lock displays were featured in Star Trek movies.

 Symbolics developed the first workstations able to process high-definition television (HDTV) quality video, which enjoyed a popular following in Japan.
 A 3600, with the standard black-and-white monitor, made a cameo appearance in the movie Real Genius.
 The company was also referenced in Michael Crichton's novel Jurassic Park.

 Symbolics' Graphics Division was sold to Nichimen Trading Company in the early 1990s, and the S-Graphics software suite (S-Paint, S-Geometry, S-Dynamics, S-Render) ported to Franz Allegro Common Lisp on Silicon Graphics (SGI) and PC computers running Windows NT.
 Today it is sold as Mirai by Izware LLC, and continues to be used in major motion pictures (most famously in New Line Cinema's The Lord of the Rings), video games, and military simulations.

 Symbolics' 3600-series computers were also used as the first front end controller computers for the Connection Machine massively parallel computers manufactured by Thinking Machines Corporation, another MIT spinoff based in Cambridge, Massachusetts.
 The Connection Machine ran a parallel variant of Lisp and, initially, was used primarily by the AI community, so the Symbolics Lisp machine was a particularly good fit as a front-end machine.